schroedtert/test-rtd/docs/source/jpscore/jpscore_tests_juelich.rst

 -  **Test 2**: One pedestrian moving in a corridor

-   Rotating the same geometry as in test 1 around the
+   Rotating the same geometry as in test 1 around the :math:`z-`axis by an arbitrary angle e.g. :math:`45^\circ` should lead to the evacuation time of 10 s.

-   .. math:: z-

-   \ axis by an arbitrary angle e.g.

-   .. math:: 45^\circ

-   should lead to the evacuation time of 10 s.

 -  **Test 3**: One pedestrian moving in a corridor with a desired direction